junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 He grabs Cas on the shoulders, shaking him.
 "What the hell have you done?"

-Cas meets his furious eyes, pained and guilty.
+Cas meets his furious eyes, quickly understanding, the look in his eyes turning to pained and guilty.
 "I'm sorry," he says quietly, flinching in Dean's raised voice.

-Dean is shaking his head.
+"No, no, no --" Dean is shaking his head.
 Actually, his whole body is trembling, too, just like Cas, wet and cold and exhausted.
 But he ignores it all.
 He stares Cas in the eyes, voice so high and panicked that's nearly yelling, "Tell me you didn't do that!
 Tell me you are not a human now!
 Cas, tell me!"

 Heartbrokenly, Cas meets his eyes, then looks down.
 All he can do is to shake his head and say "I'm sorry" again and again.
 He can't bear the fury and pain in Dean's eyes.
 And disappointment, probably, if he's reading it right.
 He doesn't mean to hurt Dean, or violate him when he's unconscious, he really wouldn't.
 Cas thinks.
 But it seems, whatever he does, he'd upset Dean, or hurt him accidentally, or make him angry.
 And now, as a human, Cas realizes, Dean must think he is less useful now, which explains the disappointment -- they would have needed his angel power to save Sam and finish the trials.